mattmajestic/resume_majestic/content/_index.md

   priority: 1
 title: Home
 ---
-Data Science practioiner primarily with R & Python to develop software on a variety of platforms including AWS & Azure.
+Data Science practitioner primarily with R & Python to develop software on a variety of platforms including AWS & Azure to scale web applications to distribute data science products.